 Fairy door golden gate park

-If you look hard enough around Golden Gate Park, you might just discover some tiny fairy doors among the glittering flowers.
-Here's a hint: Two are hidden in trees in the courtyard between the De Young Museum and Cal Academy, and two can be found in logs located east of the Japanese Tea Garden by Stow Lake.
+If you look hard enough around Golden Gate Park, you might just spy some tiny fairy doors among the glittering flowers.
+Here's a hint: Two are sequestered in trees in the courtyard between the De Young Museum and Cal Academy.
+Two more can be found in logs located east of the Japanese Tea Garden by Stow Lake.

-The fairy doors were apparently planted there years ago by someone named Tony Powell and his son Rio, who wanted to add a bit of magic to the park.
-Upon seeing a hollowed-out hole in a eucalyptus tree, they decided to take action.
+The fairy doors were apparently installed there years ago by Tony Powell and his son Rio, who wanted to add their touch of magic to the park.
+Upon seeing a hollowed-out hole in a eucalyptus tree, they took action.
 "We decided it ought to have a door," said Powell.
 "And I wanted it to be authentic — a real working door that would actually contribute to the beauty of the tree and maybe inspire people to notice the magic that was already there."

-Today, many children often gather around the fairy doors and leave notes for the magical creatures waiting there.
+It's common for children to gather around the fairy doors and leave notes for the enchanting creatures within.
 "We had no idea there would be lines of kids waiting their turn to peek in the door and see if they might spot a fairy," said Powell.
 "It's been pretty amazing for me, getting to see the joy and inspiration we help to create.
 In wanting to show some people a little magic, I ended up witnessing a miracle myself."